Aki Aleong: Acting

-Assing "Aki" Aleong (born December 19, 1934) is a Trinidad and Tobago–born American character actor and singer who has also been active in songwriting and musical production.
 His first important role was in the 1957 movie No Down Payment, which starred Joanne Woodward and Jeffrey Hunter.
 He is probably best known for portraying Senator Hidoshi during the first season of Babylon 5, as well as portraying Mr. Chiang, the aide to Nathan Bates in the weekly series of V: The Series.
 He also portrayed the character of Colonel Mitamura in Farewell to the King.
 He owned the Gingham Dog fast food restaurant in Hollywood, California, c.
 1965.